Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Integrable defect

 and the characteristic polynomial of $A$ is $Q(\lambda)Q(-\lambda)$.
 Use of the computer algebra package MAGMA, hosted by The University of Sydney \cite{magma}, indicates that (\ref{polyq}) is not solvable in the Galois sense.
 That is, the roots cannot be expressed in terms of radicals.
 This is in stark contrast to the open $8\times 8$ lattice without defect.
 The roots of (\ref{polyp}) admit a closed form contained in the set given by (\ref{formulaobc}) with $L=8$.
 Moreover, these roots are all expressible in terms of radicals, as a result of $x=\cos(\pi/9)$ being a solution of the cubic equation

-This indicates that the Bethe Ansatz solutions associated with the lattices depicted in Fig. \ref{fig4} should not be considered equivalent in terms of their ``exactness''.
+This indicates that the Bethe Ansatz solutions associated with the lattices depicted in Fig. \ref{fig4} should not be considered equivalent in terms of their ``exactness''; i.e. being expressed in closed-form.
 To obtain the roots of (\ref{polyq}) requires numerical approximation, while obtaining the roots of (\ref{polyp}) does not.
 However, there is nothing apparent to suggest that they possess inequivalent types of integrability; both admit a set of commuting operators given by (\ref{con1},\ref{con2}), the formulae for which do not depend on knowledge of the eigenvalues of the submatrix $B$ of the adjacency matrix $A$.